Attorney, First Amendment Litigation

 - One recommendation from a professor, candidate or elected official, political leader, or supervisor at a previous place of employment

-- A transcript of all college-level classes
+- An unofficial transcript of all college-level classes